Cooking Merit Badge Answers: Requirements 3–7 (Part 2/2)

 Becoming a chef is an exciting career for anyone who loves food and is willing to put in a lot of hard work.
 If you’re thinking about this path, the first step is attending culinary school, which usually takes 1-2 years and costs between $15,000 and $60,000.
 At culinary school, you’ll learn skills like how to properly use a knife, create balanced recipes, and manage a kitchen.
 Once you graduate, most chefs start working as line cooks in restaurants to gain hands-on experience.

 Certifications are also a big part of becoming a top chef.
 The American Culinary Federation (ACF) offers programs like Certified Sous Chef or Certified Executive Chef.
 These certifications can help you stand out and move up faster in your career.
-Over time, you could work your way up to being an executive chef, leading your own team in a high-end kitchen.
-Some chefs even go on to open their own restaurants or become food consultants or TV personalities!
+Over time, you could work your way up to being an executive chef, leading your own team in a high-end kitchen!

 Here’s a handy table of additional facts I found about chefs: